charlesvestal/extending-move/README.md

 #### Updating

 To update, you can use the similar `utility-scripts/update-on-move.command` or `utility-scripts/update-on-move.sh` to copy over the files and restart the webserver.
+Once installed on the Move, you can also run `python3 update_repo.py` directly on the device to pull the latest version from GitHub and automatically restart the server.

 ### Manual Installation